 HighWaterLine uses art to help communities visualize how climate change is and will be impacting their communities.
-HighWaterLine does this by using art as an innovative tool to visualize otherwise hard to grasp scientific climate data, facilitate stakeholder dialogue and ideally spark community resiliency initiatives.
+HighWaterLine does this by using art as an innovative tool to help visualize otherwise hard to grasp scientific climate data, facilitate stakeholder dialogue and ideally spark community resiliency initiatives.

-Since climate change impacts regions differently, HighWaterLine invites local communities to adapt HighWaterLine to their local regions.
+Since climate change impacts regions differently, HighWaterLine invites local communities to adapt HighWaterLine to their local regions and cultures.
 The criteria uniting the diverse HighWaterLines is that all the art is grounded in sound scientific data.
-The overarching vision of HighWaterLine is to use art to visualize this otherwise hard to grasp climate change information.

 Each HighWaterLine project will focus on its own specific issues related to water.
 In each case the community undertaking the project will conduct the research to identify the best science that illuminates how they will be impacted locally by climate change.
 They all however, are united by using new creative ways to help their communities visualize climate change and spark community solutions.